Causes of Depersonalization and Derealization

 Trauma that luxates you from normal life

-The starting point of depersonalization is most often a 1 .) clear traumatic incident, 2.) or an overload of stress, or 3.) a bad trip.
+The starting point of depersonalization is most often a 1 .) a bad trip, 2) clear traumatic incident, 3.) an overload of stress or panic, or 4.) medication problem, like going cold turkey, or getting a serotin syndrome due to bad mix of medication.
 Luxation means dislocation.
-Trauma in psychotherapy means this is life-threatening, and you will probably think to yourself: I can't handle this, or other words that mean the same message.
+Trauma in psychotherapy means this is life-threatening, (or sanity threatening) and you will probably think to yourself: I can't handle this, or other words that mean the same message.
 I often talk about DP/DR being a processing glitch.
 You get stuck in a dissociated state, as far away form feelings and emotions as possible.

 Mechanism of the starting trauma